What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 Rates aren’t plummeting, but they’re finally offering some relief.
 As of this month, the average 30-year fixed mortgage rate sits at 6.58%, the lowest since October 2024.
 That’s down from the 6.7%+ levels we saw earlier this year.

 Even better?
 Certain new-home builders are offering special financing with rates as low as 3.75% for qualified buyers.
-That’s opening the door for people who were sitting on the sidelines, worried about affordability.
+That’s pulling more buyers back into the market who had been waiting on the sidelines.

-2. Inventory Is Surging — Especially in Las Vegas
+2. Inventory Has Jumped, Especially in Las Vegas

-3. Home Prices: Stable Overall, but Varying Month to Month
+3. Home Prices: Steady Overall, but Balancing Out

 4. The Market Pace Has Shifted